 Jamaica’s economy is being hit hard by the global coronavirus COVID-19 pandemic.
 The public health emergency that has been called across many countries is posing temporary difficulties for people and businesses to keep up with their loan repayments or with their utility bills (phone, electricity, water, etc.).

-Public authorities are working with banks and other services providers to facilitate that individuals, sole traders and SMEs experiencing hardship, can avail of a moratorium on those repayments or be placed into forbearance programs.
+Public authorities are working with banks and other services providers to facilitate that individuals, sole traders, and SMEs experiencing hardship, can avail of a moratorium on those repayments or be placed into forbearance programs.

 In that regard, we would like to state that:

 - Individuals and businesses with concerns about their financial situation should first and foremost contact their lenders and creditors, to let them know that there is a problem and to discuss their options.
-Credit Bureau does not provide credit and cannot, therefore, suspend repayments.
+The Credit Bureau does not provide credit and cannot, therefore, suspend repayments.

-- In order to avoid that credit to individuals, sole traders or SMEs is not treated negatively as a result of inadequate or outdated information, Creditinfo Jamaica is working with lenders and creditors to ensure that decisions on deferral of payments or forbearance are properly reported and recorded on the file of each borrower.
+- In order to avoid that credit to individuals, sole traders, or SMEs is not treated negatively as a result of inadequate or outdated information, Creditinfo Jamaica is working with lenders and creditors to ensure that decisions on deferral of payments or forbearance are properly reported and recorded on the file of each borrower.
 Different technical reporting solutions e.g. special credit reporting codes or conventions are being put in place to properly recognize these situations.
 Creditinfo Jamaica is in permanent contact with banks and creditors, to alert them on any regulatory provisions that have been adopted and to inform them about any necessary changes to the reporting templates.

-- Where agreements are made with lenders, provided that forbearance and deferred payment scenarios are properly reported by lenders and creditors in accordance to the pre-established technical reporting solutions, general credit scores of individuals and SMEs should not in most cases be negatively impacted as a result of coronavirus COVID-19.
+- Where agreements are made with lenders, provided that forbearance and deferred payment scenarios are properly reported by lenders and creditors in accordance with the pre-established technical reporting solutions, general credit scores of individuals and SMEs should not in most cases be negatively impacted as a result of coronavirus COVID-19.

-- In order to facilitate that individuals, sole traders and SMEs stay up to date on their credit reports and can verify the accuracy of their credit histories, Creditinfo Jamaica is also working directly with those stakeholders.
+- In order to facilitate that individuals, sole traders, and SMEs stay up to date on their credit reports and can verify the accuracy of their credit histories, Creditinfo Jamaica is also working directly with those stakeholders.
 They have customarily the right to ask for a free copy of their credit report from any Credit Bureau that holds information.

 - Regulators and governments understand that the long-term financial wealth fare of the economy is dependent on a strong and reliable credit reporting infrastructure, Creditinfo Jamaica will also be informing the relevant bodies of this plan to accommodate the repercussions of the outbreak of COVID-19 and its effects on businesses and individuals.

 Creditinfo Jamaica continues monitoring the outbreak of COVID-19 and its effects on businesses and individuals.
-We continue working with creditors, lenders and consumers to minimize the effects on individuals’, sole traders’ or SMEs’ credit standing and may complement the above measures should the need arise.
+We continue working with creditors, lenders, and consumers to minimize the effects on individuals, sole traders’, or SMEs’ credit standing and may complement the above measures should the need arise.

 For more information, please contact us at +876 633 7023 or email@example.com.